 Recently the FDA approved the insulin aspart injection from Novo Nordisk.
-This is a fast-acting insulin during mealtime that improves the glycemic control in people with type 1 diabetes and types 2 diabetes.
-(1)
+This is a fast-acting insulin during mealtime that improves glycemic control in people with type 1 diabetes and type 2 diabetes.
+Endocrine News

 This insulin aspart injection got the name Fiasp.
 Fiasp is a new formulation of NovoLog which includes niacinamide.
 The niacinamide, aids to increase the speed of the absorption of insulin.
 This injection needs to be administrated before a meal or within 20 after the meal.
 (2)

-This insulin injection got its approval thanks to the the clinical trials.
-These clinical trials showed that Fiasp leads to improvement in the glucose level in the long-term.
+This insulin injection got its approval thanks to clinical trials.
+These clinical trials showed that Fiasp leads to improvement in glucose levels in the long term.

-According to the trial researchers, there is comparable overall rate of serious or blood glucose confirmed hypoglycemia between aspart and Fiasp.
+According to the trial researchers, there is a comparable overall rate of serious or blood glucose-confirmed hypoglycemia between aspart and Fiasp.

-According to that data in the first trial, over a 52-week study, divided into two, 26-week treatment periods, there is comparison between Fiasp and the conventional insulin aspart in people with type 1 diabetes.
+According to the data in the first trial, over a 52-week study, divided into two, 26-week treatment periods, there is a comparison between Fiasp and the conventional insulin aspart in people with type 1 diabetes.

 Over this period, Fiasp showed a statistically notably greater overall blood glucose reduction of around -0.10 percent in adults that have type 1 diabetes.
 This is in comparison with the conventional insulin aspart.
 (4)